scottmishra/DesignPatterns/src/patterns/design/chapter7/adapterpattern/README.txt

-Chapter 7: The Adapter Pattern & THe Facade Pattern
+Chapter 7: The Adapter Pattern

 The Adapter Pattern: Converts the interface od a class into another interface the clients expect.
 Adapters let calsses work together that couldn't otherwise because of incompatible interfaces